YunzhuLi/PyFleX/README.md

 ## Prerequisite

 This codebase is tested with Ubuntu 16.04 LTS and CUDA 9.1.
 Other versions might work but are not guaranteed.
+Following command will install some necessary dependencies.

+    sudo apt-get install build-essential libgl1-mesa-dev freeglut3-dev

 ## Compile and play with the original demo provided by NVIDIA FleX